Puits-Châtel District

 This point of interest is available as audio on the tour: Visit Blois, Castle life in the Loire Valley

 Nestled in the heart of the city’s historic center, Puits-Châtel is a district with a rich history.
 It’s known today as the eastern part of the city, and stands as a vivid reminder of its medieval past, beautifully preserved thanks to 19th-century urban redevelopment projects.
 Back in the 16th century, this part of town was home to the bourgeoisie and even some royal court members.
-This prestigious area continued to flourish during the Renaissance, with the construction of magnificent private mansions, like the Hôtel de Lavallière and the Hôtel Sardini, which you’ll see on your right.
+This prestigious area continued to flourish during the Renaissance, with the construction of magnificent private mansions, like the Hôtel de Lavallière, on your right, also known as the Hôtel de Vareilles, and the Hôtel Sardini, a few meters further on.
 These elegant, historic buildings have been listed as historic monuments since 1963.
-Dating from the 16th century, the Hôtel de Lavallière houses the remains of one of the most sturdy and impressive medieval buildings ever seen in France.
-During the reign of Louis XII in the 15th and 16th centuries, the building was remodeled several times and rebuilt in a Gothic style –very much in vogue in France– with Italian influences.
+Dating from the 16th century, the Hôtel de Lavallière houses the remains of former medieval buildings.
+During the reign of Louis XII, at the beginning of the 16th century, the building was remodeled several times and rebuilt in a Gothic style with Italian influences.
 The residence was once owned by Marie-Anne de Bourbon, also known as “The First Mademoiselle of Blois.”
 She was the daughter of King Louis XIV and his mistress Louise de La Vallière.
 The neighboring mansion, named after Sardini, was also built during the reign of Louis XII.
 It’s a fine example of Renaissance architecture.
-It was home to a wealthy banker from Lucca, Italy, who came to France to make his fortune.
-But back to Puits-Châtel, which has plenty of surprises in store.
-This neighborhood is well worth a visit, home to cobblestone streets, half-timbered houses, and all sorts of greenery lovingly cared for by the locals.
-The more you explore this enchanting place, the more you’ll feel drawn into a world of magic and wonder.
+It was home to the wealthy Italian banker Scipion Sardini, who came to France to make his fortune.
+A true gem of heritage that makes Rue Puits-Châtel one of the most historic streets in the entire city!

 Discover Blois with app